010 Coding Collective

 You can look at the code and neatly check all output.
 But if you don’t have an opinion about it, you’re still doing it partly on vibes.

+That also applies to beginners.
 If you’re just starting with programming and you don’t want to be a vibe coder, you indirectly are anyway.
-Because you can look at the code, but you don’t actually have an opinion.
-You don’t have the experience to judge whether something is good.
+You can look at the code, but you don’t actually have an opinion.
+The only difference is that you can learn from it: you see the code, you learn the patterns, and maybe over time you go from vibe coding to AI-assisted coding.
+The question is just how often that actually happens, because it’s very human to stay lazy.

 Vibe coding is not necessarily bad.
 It has its place: